RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Experiments

-\paragraph{Analysis on Emergent Depth.} \ours~predicts a depth $d$ and an associated uncertainty $\sigma$ to the corresponding 3D point for each image patch at each attention layer.
-We analyze this behavior in Fig.~\ref{fig:predicted_d}.
-We quantify the accuracy of the predicted depth using the absolute relative error (Abs.
-Rel.) against the ground-truth depths in CO3D~\cite{co3d}.
-In the left panel of Fig.~\ref{fig:predicted_d}, we plot the error against the corresponding predicted uncertainty, where each point represents one image at a specific layer.
+All four variants degrade performance to varying extents.
+Variant~\ding{172} shows that uncertainty modeling via expected RoPE is crucial for robust performance, especially when pose variations are larger (CO3D and Objaverse).
+Variant~\ding{173} highlights the importance of geometric adaptiveness via depth prediction, while Variant~\ding{174} highlights the benefits of multi-frequency encodings.
+Variant~\ding{175} shows that applying the encodings to value and output features is helpful, consistent with prior work~\cite{gta}.

-The model exhibits high uncertainty $\sigma$ in the initial layer, which is consistent with the high ambiguity at the start of processing.
-As information propagates through the network, this uncertainty gradually decreases.
-In Layer 5--6, we observe a strong positive correlation between depth error and uncertainty, indicating that the model assigns higher uncertainty to predictions with lower confidence. \ours~encoding subsequently model such uncertainty by computing the expected RoPE.

-The right panel of Fig.~\ref{fig:predicted_d} visualizes the evolution of predicted depth and uncertainty maps across all six layers on a representative scene.
-At Layer 5, we observe the emergence of geometrically plausible depth maps, despite the absence of depth supervision.
+\textbf{Analysis of Emergent Depth.} We analyze the predicted depth $d$ (Sec.~\ref{sec:ours-rays}) and uncertainty $\sigma$ (Sec.~\ref{sec:ours-uncertainty}) and show that they encode meaningful geometric information.
+We measure the error of predicted depths on CO3D scenes and plot it against the predicted uncertainties (left panel of Fig.~\ref{fig:predicted_d}).
+Each point corresponds to one image at a specific layer.
+The model exhibits high uncertainty in the early layers, consistent with ambiguity at the beginning of processing.
+As features propagate through the network (Layers~5--6), the uncertainty decreases and shows a strong positive correlation with depth error, indicating that higher uncertainty is assigned to less reliable predictions. \ours~subsequently incorporates such uncertainty by computing the expected RoPE.
+The right panel of Fig.~\ref{fig:predicted_d} visualizes the evolution of the predicted depth and uncertainty maps across all six layers on a representative scene.
+By Layer~5, geometrically plausible depth maps emerge despite the absence of depth supervision.
 This result supports the conclusion that \ours~leverages depth predictions in a geometrically meaningful manner.
+See Appendix Fig. \ref{fig:extra-pred-depths} for more visual examples.

+\textbf{Out-of-distribution Robustness} To evaluate the robustness of \ours\ on out-of-distribution tasks, we evaluate the LVSM models from the previous experiments in a zero-shot manner under two distinct settings: \textbf{\textit{(a) varying reference views:}} Given the models trained with two reference views, we evaluate inference performance when provided with (2, 4, 8, 16) views. \textbf{\textit{(b) out-of-domain data:}} We take the LVSM models trained exclusively on CO3D and evaluate them on unseen domains, including RE10K, Objaverse, and unseen categories of CO3D.

+We show representative results in Fig.~\ref{fig:generalization-psnr}, while full results are in Appendix Fig. \ref{fig:var-ref-views}.
+In both settings, \ours\ maintains its superior performance over previous methods, showing strong robustness to unseen numbers of reference views and datasets.
+These results also verify that depth prediction does not undermine the robustness of \ours, even in out-of-distribution settings.